Our Three Step Process

 January 7, 2026

-Cold, Warm, Hot: The Routing Rules That Stop Revenue Leaks
+Cold, Warm, Hot: Routing Rules That Stop Revenue Leaks

-Most lead “nurture” fails because nobody agrees what a lead actually is.
-This is the cold/warm/hot routing model we install to stop missed follow-ups, wasted calendars, and pipelines run on guesswork.
+Most “nurture” fails because nobody agrees what a lead is.
+Here’s the cold/warm/hot routing model that stops missed follow-ups and wasted calendars.

 Here’s a quiet reason most funnels underperform: